 So, I decided to give the chalk paint method a try.
 Chalk paint doesn’t require prep work or sanding.
-(Although I did clean of my doors considering there’s 15 years of kitchen grease layered on them.)
+(Although I did clean my doors considering there are 15 years of kitchen grease layered on them.)

 Here’s my (I don’t claim to be a chalk paint pro) 9 step chalk paint cabinet tutorial:

 1) Remove the cabinet doors and all the hardware.

 This is my second to the least favorite part of the process.
 My least favorite part is putting the hardware back on.
 There is always a cabinet door that ends up hanging funny.

 2) Clean the wood with a cleaner to remove any dirt/grime.